blagovestakp/djin-design/README.md

 # Djin Design

-Уебсайт портфолио за интериорен дизайн и интериорни решения, изграден с React, Vite и Tailwind CSS.
+Interior design and interior solutions portfolio website, built with React, Vite, and Tailwind CSS.

-## 📌 За проекта
+## 📌 About the Project

-**Djin Design** е модерен уебсайт, представящ портфолио от реализирани интериорни проекти (апартаменти, търговски обекти, заведения и др.). Включва интерактивни галерии, списък с проекти и информация за контакт.
+**Djin Design** is a modern website presenting a portfolio of completed interior design projects (apartments, commercial spaces, venues, etc.).
+It includes interactive galleries, a project list, and contact information.

 ---

-## 🚀 Локално стартиране (Development)
+## 🚀 Local Setup (Development)

-Ако искаш да стартираш проекта на своя компютър, ще ти е необходим Node.js или Bun.
+If you want to run the project locally on your machine, you will need Node.js or Bun.

 1. Clone the repository:
 git clone https://github.com/blagovestakp/djin-design.git